 Much has been made of the impact of MiFID II on the European financial market structure and the core activities of market participants.
-Less visible, though, is the regulation’s prescriptive approach to categorisation of certain market activities.
-This categorisation governs how firms behave with respect to order flow, client classification, trading volume caps and other aspects of their business.
+Less visible, though, is the regulation’s prescriptive approach to categorization of certain market activities.
+This categorization governs how firms behave with respect to order flow, client classification, trading volume caps and other aspects of their business.

 Firms are struggling to establish their data coverage in a few key areas, among them product set-up, and pre- and post-trade transparency, where MiFID II’s decision trees dictate how trading firms operate.
 All financial instruments traded need to be registered with the European Securities and Markets Authority (ESMA), along with any required reference or metadata.
 Thus, any firm issuing new instruments will need to register those products.

 At the same time, any firm intending to act as a market-maker in any given instrument needs to ensure the product is registered with ESMA or with the firm’s National Competent Authority (NCA) and set up the instrument in their security master with all associated reference data.

 Meanwhile, under MiFID II’s pre-trade transparency requirements, trading venues and systematic internalisers need to provide price transparency for the instrument pre-trade and trade unless a waiver can be applied.
 Reference data is needed to apply the appropriate waiver, or to indicate whether a security is Liquid, or that the order is Large in Scale (LIS), relative to the market, or larger than Size Specific to Instrument (SSTI).

 To navigate the MIFID II decision trees, the liquidity flags, waivers, thresholds and deferral periods that define their activities and how they need to administer them under MiFID II, firms need to ensure they have the required reference data in place.
 MiFID II lays out a specific set of reference data required for compliance.
 These include the use of: